graph-quilt/graphql-orchestrator-java/README.md

 ### Usage in code

 * Implement the ServiceProvider interface.
-You will a new instance for each GraphQL Service.
+You will need a new instance for each GraphQL Service.

 Consider the following 2 services below

 ```java